-To address this question, we focus on color, a key test case for categorization theories in cognitive science with rare cross-cultural human data~\cite{Berlin1969Basic,Regier2007Color,Regier2015Word,Gibson2019How}, and replicate with LLMs two influential human behavioral experiments: an English color naming experiment~\cite{Lindsey2014Color}, designed to assess the efficiency and human-alignment of the color naming systems of LLMs; and an iterated language learning (ILL) experiment~\cite{Xu2013Cultural}, designed to probe the implicit inductive biases of LLMs by simulating cultural transmission~\cite{Kirby2014Iterated}.
-For the latter, we develop iterated \emph{in-context} language learning (IICLL).
-Because IICLL requires strong in-context capabilities that are too demanding for most open-weights models, we focus on two prominent LLMs that are capable of performing the task: Gemini 2.0-flash~\cite{Google2025Gemini}, a top proprietary multi-modal model, and Llama 3.3-70B-Instruct~\cite{AI@Meta2024Llama}, a leading open-weights model.
+We address this open question with an in-depth analysis in the domain of color---a key test case for categorization theories in cognitive science with rarely available human data as well as practical implication for human-LLM interactions (see~\Cref{sec:why-color})---and replicate with LLMs two influential human behavioral experiments (\Cref{fig:stagesetting}).
+First, we conduct an English color naming experiment~\citep[analogous to the human experiment of][]{Lindsey2014Color}, designed to assess the efficiency and human-alignment of the color naming systems of LLMs.
+Second, we conduct an iterated learning experiment of pseudo color-naming systems~\citep[analogous to the human experiment of][]{Xu2013Cultural}, designed to reveal implicit inductive learning biases of LLMs by simulating a process of cultural transmission (see \Cref{sec:iterated-language-learning}).
+For the latter, we extend~\citet{Zhu2024Eliciting}'s iterated in-context learning (I-ICL) paradigm to iterated {in-context} \textit{language} learning (IICLL).

-We show that (1) Gemini aligns well with the English color naming system and achieves high IB-efficiency, while Llama, the smaller model, exhibits a highly efficient but lower complexity system; and (2) similar to humans, both LLMs iteratively restructure initially random systems towards greater IB-efficiency and increased human-alignment, suggesting that they do not simply imitate patterns in their training data but are intrinsically guided by a drive toward IB-efficiency.
-These findings demonstrate that LLMs are capable of evolving perceptually grounded, human-like semantic systems, driven at least in part by the same efficiency principle that underlies human languages.